 You want to be a part of this program.

-All right, I just got an email seconds ago, and I mean seconds ago, from Jay Seculow with the he's the chief counsel for the American Center for Law and Justice.
+All right, I just got an email seconds ago, and I mean seconds ago, from Jay Seculo with the, he's the chief counsel for the American Center for Law and Justice.

 And there was a lot of news yesterday that I didn't have time to get to in light of everything.

-And it come well, I'll let Jay say it himself.
+And it comes, well, I'll let Jay say it himself.

 He's on the newsmaker line right now and some breaking news.

-Um but anyway, well I'll read it as apparently we're getting him on.
+But anyway, I'll read it as apparently we're getting him on.

-He just received the attached letter from the FBI dated August the tenth, stating that they have reopened the American Center for Law and Justice, Freedom of Information Act request regarding Clint Clinton and Lynch.
+He just received the attached letter from the FBI dated August the 10th stating that they have reopened the American Center for Law and Justice Freedom of Information Act request regarding Clinton and Lynch.

 Records didn't exist.

-Anyway, Jay Seculow is with us, Chief Council of American Center for Law and Justice.
+Anyway, Jay Seculo is with us, Chief Counsel, American Center for Law and Justice.

 All right, let's go back.